Michael Gandolfini

 Michael Gandolfini (born May 10, 1999) is an American actor.
-Gandolfini made his film debut in Ocean's 8 (2018) and appeared in The Many Saints of Newark (2021), in which he played the role of Tony Soprano, which was originally portrayed by his late father James Gandolfini in the television series The Sopranos.
+He made his major film debut in Ocean's 8 (2018) and appeared in The Many Saints of Newark (2021), in which he played the role of Tony Soprano, a character originally portrayed by his late father James Gandolfini in the television series The Sopranos.
+He has since appeared in the Marvel Cinematic Universe series Daredevil: Born Again and the film Warfare.

 Early life

-Gandolfini was born on May 10, 1999, in New York City to actor James Gandolfini and Marcy Wudarski.
-He is of Italian, Polish, and Slovak heritage, and has a younger half-sister from his father's second marriage.
-While he was a teenager Gandolfini enjoyed performing, but his father advised against an acting career instead wanting him to pursue sports or "be a director.
+Gandolfini was born on May 10, 1999, in New York City to late actor James Gandolfini and Marcy Wudarski.
+His father was of Italian descent and his mother is of Polish and Slovak heritage.
+He has a younger half-sister from his father's second marriage.
+While he was a teenager, Gandolfini enjoyed performing, but his father advised against an acting career; he wanted him to pursue sports or "be a director.
 They have the power," he said.

-James Gandolfini died unexpectedly at the age of 51 of a heart attack in Rome on June 19, 2013.

 Career

-After his father's death Michael Gandolfini decided to pursue acting.
+After his father's death in June 2013, Michael Gandolfini decided to pursue acting.
 He enrolled at New York University after graduating from high school.
 After early auditions, he was cast in the HBO drama series The Deuce as Joey Dwyer.
 In 2019, he was cast in The Many Saints of Newark to play the young version of Tony Soprano, the role played by his father in the television series The Sopranos.
 Gandolfini had never watched the show.
 He described watching it while preparing for the role as an intense process.
 He was later cast in the Russo brothers' crime drama Cherry.
+In 2024, he was cast in Warfare, a war film written and directed by Ray Mendoza and Alex Garland.
+He has since been cast in Daredevil: Born Again as Daniel Blake.

+Personal life

+He has been sober since 2017.
+As of January 2024, he has been in a relationship with actress Mia Healey.